-The Washington Montessori School in New Preston is excited to announce its 8th Annual Puppetry Festival.
-This year’s festival will feature shows on Saturdays in February at 10:30 a.m.
+The Washington Montessori School in New Preston is excited to announce its 9th Annual Puppetry Festival sponsored by A Better Way Wholesale Autos and Copes Waste Solutions.
+This year’s festival will feature shows on the first three Saturdays in February at 10:30 a.m.
 Tickets can be purchased at the door for $8 each.
 (Children under 2 are free.)

 “The puppetry festival is a treasured event here at WMS,” said Jill Skilton, Director of Communications at Washington Montessori School.
 “It’s a great way to spend a cold, winter morning with your children.
 Each show is about an hour long including a ‘meet-and-greet’ with the puppets.
 After each performance, children and their parents are always invited to play in our gymnasium to burn off some energy before heading home.”